Irresistibility can be confusing and doesn’t get any easier as you age and move into business!

 Your About Us page needs to answer all of these questions.
 You can use words, design and images to answer the questions, but you need to address each of these areas in order to convince someone to take the first step.

-Writing Style Tips
+About Us Page Writing Tips

 It’s not about you.
 This is the hardest concept to grasp.
 When you are writing your About Us page, it is not a story about you written for your adoring mum.
 Your About Us page needs to loudly play the WIIFM (what’s in it for me) theme song.
 The only things that are included are things that highlight your relevance to your clients.